🕊️ Estate & Inherited Home Help

 Notify the Lender in Writing

-Contact the mortgage servicer's loss mitigation department.
+Contact the mortgage servicer's loss mitigation department — not general customer service.
 Inform them of the borrower's death, provide a death certificate, and identify yourself as the executor or heir.
+This formally puts them on notice and opens a communication channel.
+Keep a record of every conversation.

 2